Muzaking/NFS_JAVA_C2_2026/README.md

 Participants must always review, verify, test, and understand any AI-generated output.
 No passwords, API keys, tokens, private keys, or confidential data should be placed into AI prompts.

+Day 1 Exercise 01 - Code Explanation
+1. What is the purpose of Course.java?
+It defines the blueprint for a Course object.
+It encapsulates the data (fields like course name, code, or credits) and behaviors (methods like adding students or assigning instructors) specific to a course.
+Think of these classes as foundational domain models—very similar to the Java entity files you might map out, debug, and compile for a backend Spring Boot service.

+2. What is the purpose of Instructor.java?
+It serves as the template for creating Instructor objects.
+It holds the attributes specific to a teacher (like name, department, or employee ID) and the actions they can perform within the system.

+3. What is the purpose of Student.java?
+It provides the structure for Student objects, tracking individual student states (like name, student ID, and enrolled courses) and defining what a student can do.

+4. What does the constructor do?
+The constructor initializes a newly created object.
+When you instantiate an object using the new keyword, the constructor sets up its initial state by allocating memory and assigning default or provided values to the object's fields.

+5. Why are the fields marked as private?
+This enforces encapsulation, a core object-oriented programming principle.
+By making fields private, you restrict direct modification from outside the class, preventing unintended interference or invalid data assignment.
+Other classes must interact with these fields through controlled, public methods (getters and setters).

+6. What does course1.assignInstructor(instructor1); mean?
+This demonstrates an object relationship (specifically, an association).
+It calls the assignInstructor method on the course1 object and passes the instructor1 object as an argument.
+This links that specific instructor instance to that specific course instance.

+7. What does student1.printProfile(); do?
+This invokes an instance method on the student1 object.
+It executes the logic defined inside the printProfile method of the Student class, which likely accesses the object's private fields to output a formatted summary of the student's details.

+AI-Assisted Task: TypeScript & C# Comparison
+Since you have a choice between TypeScript and C#, here is an explanation focusing heavily on TypeScript, which translates perfectly if you are used to building frontend web applications with frameworks like Angular:

+Explanation for a TypeScript or C# Developer:
+"A Java class functions almost identically to a class in TypeScript or C#—it is the blueprint for instantiating objects.

+Syntax & Typing: Like TypeScript and C#, Java is statically typed, meaning you must declare the data types for all fields and return values (e.g., String name, int age).

+Constructors: Instead of TypeScript's constructor() keyword, Java (like C#) uses a method with the exact same name as the class and no return type.
+For example, public Student() { ... }.

+Self-Reference: To refer to the current instance's variables, Java uses the this keyword (e.g., this.name = name;).
+This is the exact equivalent of this.name in TypeScript and C#.

+Encapsulation: Java enforces strict access modifiers (private, public, protected) directly on each field and method, operating identically to how they work in both TypeScript and C#."